Freehold Purchase – An Introduction

 The Qualifying Criteria

-To Buy Your Freehold you need at least two flats in the building, a lease longer than 21 years, and at least 50% of leaseholders to take part.
+To Buy Your Freehold you need at least two flats in the building, a lease longer than 21 years, and at least 50 per cent of leaseholders to take part.
 Plus

 • the building must be self-contained or be part of a building which is capable of being self-contained,